hubmapconsortium/ingest-validation-tools/sample-examples/bad-sample/README.md

 - There is a missing header in column 14 ("N")
 - There is a missing header in column 15 ("O")
 - There is a missing header in column 16 ("P")
-- There is a missing header in column 17 ("Q")
-- There is a missing header in column 18 ("R")
-- There is a missing header in column 19 ("S")
 ```